localman-src/GraphMaker/README.md

 ## GraphMaker
-### A WIP library for Creating and Manipulating 2D Graphs in GameMaker Studio 2.
+### A WIP library for creating and manipulating 2D Graphs in GameMaker Studio 2.

 #### Current Features
 1) Create Graphs